+Multi-modal features are obtained by using the existing methods.
+They are normalized to the same range by min-max normalization.
+Then, they are used as the input features ($\mathbf{f}$ and $\mathbf{g}$).

-$\textbf{Visual Features}$ We obtain the visual features by using the GoogLeNet model \cite{szegedy2015going} implemented by BVLC Caffe deep learning framework \cite{jia2014caffe}.
-The network has 22 layers and has been pre-trained on 1.2M ImageNet ILSVRC2012 images \cite{russakovsky2015imagenet} in Caffe.
-In our experiments, we use the output of layer 'pool5/7x7\_s1' to obtain 1024-dimensional visual features normalized to range [0, 0.5] by min-max normalization.
+The visual feature is obtained by the GoogLeNet \cite{szegedy2015going} implemented by BVLC Caffe deep learning framework \cite{jia2014caffe}.
+This network has 22 layers and has been pre-trained on 1.2M ImageNet ILSVRC2014 images \cite{russakovsky2015imagenet}.
+We apply the output of layer $pool5/7x7\_s1$ to obtain $1024$-dimensional visual features.
+They are all positive and are normalized to range $[0, 0.5]$.

-$\textbf{Textual Features}$ On TaoBao, we directly use the item title which has already been segmented and disordered.
-On Amazon, we combine each item's category and title as the text data.
-Thus we adopt the GloVe model \cite{pennington2014glove} weighted by TF-IDF \cite{salton1988term} to obtain each word's feature and weight.
-Finally, we compute the weighted features for all items to obtain 100-dimensional textual features normalized to range [-0.5, 0.5] by min-max normalization.
+To generate the textual features of items, a text description of each item is collected firstly.
+On Taobao, we directly use item titles which have already been segmented and disordered by the data provider.
+On Amazon, we combine each item's category and title as its text data.
+Then we adopt the GloVe model \cite{pennington2014glove} weighted by TF-IDF \cite{salton1988term} to obtain each word's feature and weight.
+Finally, the weighted feature for each item is computed to obtain $100$-dimensional textual features.
+Their values are in the vicinity of zero and are normalized to range $[-0.5, 0.5]$.